 Sometimes we update as often as once a month; sometimes months pass between updates.
 Frequently we'll make minor fixes to individual pages without updating the whole tutorial.

 What do I need to know about the books before I buy one?

 The Swing Tutorial, 2nd edition, last updated for release 1.4, is available in bookstores.
-The Java Tutorial, 4th edition, updated to release 6.0, will be published in October 2006.
+The Java Tutorial, 4th edition, updated to release 6.0, was published in October 2006.

 How much does the tutorial cost?

 You can view the online version free and you can download it for free.